antonfisher/antonfisher.github.io/_posts/2018-03-19-23-00-00-reducing-docker-image-size-of-a-node-js-application.md

 Working on a project at work I noticed that pulling and deploying our _Node.js_ application sometimes takes more time then I want it to.
-I started digging into the problem and here are 2 easy steps I've done to compress _Docker_ image size down from **948MB** to 206MB and then to **79MB**!
+I started digging into the problem and here are two steps I've done to drop _Docker_ image size down from **948MB** to 206MB and then to **79MB**!

 <!-- /preview -->